Vendée: History

 The Revolt in the Vendée must not be confused with the revolt of the Chouans, which took place at the same time in Maine and Brittany.
-The revolt was led by able officers, mostly aristocrats with some commoners.
-England provided funds and weapons but various plans for military support were thwarted or cancelled, such as the ill-fated 1795 Quiberon Expedition.
-In 1804, Napoleon I chose La Roche-sur-Yon to be the capital of the department.
+The revolt was led by a mixture of aristocrats and commoners.
+Britain provided funds and weapons but various plans for military support were thwarted or cancelled, such as the ill-fated 1795 Quiberon Expedition.
+In 1804, Napoleon chose La Roche-sur-Yon to be the capital of the department.
 At the time, most of La Roche had been eradicated in the Vendée Revolt (1793–96); the renamed Napoléonville was laid out and a fresh population of soldiers and civil servants was brought in.
 Napoléonville had a square-grid street network and was designed to accommodate 15,000 people.

 In 1815, when Napoleon escaped exile on Elba for his Hundred Days, the Vendée refused to recognise him and stayed loyal to King Louis XVIII.
 General Lamarque led 10,000 men into the Vendée to pacify the region.
 A failed rebellion in the Vendée in 1832 in support of Marie-Caroline de Bourbon-Sicile, duchess de Berry, the former King Charles X's widowed daughter-in-law, was an unsuccessful attempt to restore the Legitimist Bourbon dynasty during the reign of the Orléanist monarch, King Louis Philippe of the French (1830–1848).

-In 1850, English author Anthony Trollope published his book La Vendée, detailing the history of the region and the war.
+In 1850, the English author Anthony Trollope published his book La Vendée, detailing the history of the region and the war.
 In the preface he pays tribute to Madame de la Rochejaquelein, on whose memoirs of the war he based his story.